sagar-sangani/basics_of_dart/README.md

 # Basics of Dart Language

+# `What is null variable?`

+- Variable which has `no values` assign ever and the variable is `initialized with nothing` like is called null  variable.

 # `Variable and Rules`

 - variable is an identifier or a name which is used to refer a value and this value change during the program execution.